2022 college graduation statistics

 ---|---|---|---|---|

-In addition to lower graduation rates, there is a steady decline of men enrolling in college at all, the Brookings Institute found.
+In addition to lower graduation rates, there is a steady decline of men enrolling in college, the Brookings Institute found.
 Those who identify as women may feel an added pressure to earn a degree to make up for lower pay or because of occupational segregation.
-While trade jobs — like construction or carpentry — often have competitive pay, some women may not feel that a job in majority-male workforces are as obtainable as other occupations that require degrees.
+While trade jobs — like construction or carpentry — often have competitive pay, some women may not feel that a job in majority-male workforce is as obtainable as other occupations that require degrees.

 Graduation rates by school